adamspd/django-appointment/README.md

 ```

 These blocks are essential for the proper functioning of the application:
+- `customMetaTag` goes inside `<head>`: the staff pages put the CSRF token there for their AJAX requests.
 - `customCSS` and `customJS` allow the application to inject the necessary styles and scripts.
 - `body` is where the main content of each page will be rendered.
 - `title` and `description` are used for SEO and are recommended but not strictly required.

-At minimum, the blocks for CSS, body, and JS are required for the application to work properly.
-jQuery is also required to be included in the template.
+Your base must also load jQuery and Bootstrap 5 (CSS and JS), before the `customJS` block.

 See an example of a base.html template [here](https://github.com/adamspd/django-appointment/blob/main/appointment/templates/base_templates/base.html).
+It is the default when you don't set `APPOINTMENT_BASE_TEMPLATE`.

 ## Customization 🔧